Anaemia in Babies

 - What Causes Low Iron in Infants?

-- What are the Symptoms of Iron Deficiency in Young Child?
+- What Are the Symptoms of Iron Deficiency in Babies?

 - How Can Iron Deficiency Anaemia Be Treated?

-- Does Iron Deficiency Anaemia Have Long-Term Effect On Your Anaemic Baby?
+- Does Iron Deficiency Anaemia Have a Long-Term Effect On Your Anaemic Baby?

-Anaemia occurs due to the shortage of red blood cells in the body.
-These cells carry oxygen from the lungs to the tissues in the body, so their shortage can lead to a range of symptoms such as weakness, pale skin, rapid heartbeat etc. Anaemia can be prevented with proper supplementation of iron in the food.
+Anaemia in babies occurs due to the shortage of red blood cells in the body.
+These cells carry oxygen from the lungs to the tissues in the body, so their shortage can lead to a range of symptoms such as weakness, pale skin, rapid heartbeat, etc. Anaemia can be prevented with proper supplementation of iron in the food.

 The signs of anaemia in babies are tiredness, pale skin, loss of appetite, irritability, brittle nails, sore or swollen tongue, and rapid heartbeat.
 It is due to the lack of red blood cells that oxygen is not transported to all the tissues in the body.
 The most common cause of anaemia in babies is the deficiency of iron which is vital for making red blood cells that carry oxygen.
 Long-term effects of anaemia in infants include a delay in reaching developmental milestones.